 And if you're going to engage in the furious combat of Pocket Monsters Blue or Red Edition, few things will help you more than total mastery over Hyper Beam!
 But you can't go around just Hyper Beaming everything with just anyone.
 You're gonna need a plan.
-You're gonna need an expert to guide you through this complicated game that is played by small children, the disabled, and other undesirables including the most fearsome foe: twentysomethings who lack the ability to fucking move on.
+You're gonna need an expert to guide you through this complicated game that is played by small children, the disabled, and the most fearsome foe: twentysomethings who lack the ability to fucking move on.
 Not everyone gets Hyper Beam at first.
 I have a friend who once thought he could take me down by arming his Pokemon team with six (6) Hyper Beamers.
 He lost badly and has never recovered.*

 Don't be like him!**